saleor/saleor.io-learn/product/fetching-products.md

 };
 ```

-Now, let's define the export statement for this component in `components/index.ts`, so we can import it directly from `@/components` later on.
+3. Go to `components/index.ts` and define the export statement for this component.

 ```tsx{3}
 // components/index.ts